wordswords/dotfiles/README.md

 current directory.
 Very useful when you have a number of different projects that interact with each other and you want to quickly see which repos branches you have checked out.
+8. Use `lockup` to encypt the secure directory.
+Remember to lock up after yourself!

 # VIM Key bindings